Skip to main content

 Would have created a new law to allow “microenterprise home kitchen operations” (AKA micro-restaurants) to sell ready-to-eat meals and food.

-Will allow pickled, acidified, and fermented foods.
-Will allow indirect sales through stores as well as online sales and shipping.
+Allows pickled, acidified, and fermented foods.
+Allows indirect sales through stores as well as online sales and shipping.

 Would have codified (put into law) Hawaii’s existing cottage food rules.
 Would have allowed direct, online, and indirect sales of all nonperishable foods.
 Would have allowed direct sales of perishable foods.
 Would have implemented a permit process with a fee.